Let Her Know What You Want Out of Your Postal Service

-We have secured a limited number of rooms at a special $319/night rate at the Washington Court Hotel right near Capitol Hill, but they will sell out soon, possibly even before the March 11th deadline.
+There remain only a limited number of rooms left at our special $319/night rate at the Washington Court Hotel right near Capitol Hill, but they will sell out soon, posssibly before next Monday’s (March 11th) deadline.
 So reserve yours before it’s too late – details directly below:

 Quick Planner Guide

 Monday, April 8th:

 If you need any guidance on logistics and transportation or have any other questions regarding the National Catalog Forum, contact Paul Miller (email@example.com) or Cathy Siravo (firstname.lastname@example.org) or reach either at 800-509-9514.